Evaluating LLM-Based Regression Test Generation: Experimental Design

-\paragraph*{LLM Configuration.} We use { \texttt{openai-cli}}, a command line client written in Bash, to make LLM queries.
+For our \emph{LLM interactions}, we use { \texttt{openai-cli}}, a command-line client.
 We use \gpt as the default model and set the max token to 4096 to achieve a balance between performance and cost.
-It is worth noting that we do not keep conversation history when querying LLM, as it consumes more tokens.
+Notably, we do not keep conversation history when querying LLM, as it consumes more tokens.
 The default temperature is set to 0.5, and the number of iterations is set to 5.
-We additionally consider up to ten iterations and the temperature to be 1.0 to investigate the effect of the parameter in our methodology.
-We also consider the \gptmini model to investigate the effect of the model size in our methodology. \gptmini is a smaller, more efficient version of \gpt; it scores 82\% on the MMLU benchmark, whereas \gpt scores 88.7\%.
-It is designed especially for applications where affordability and lower latency are critical.
+We additionally consider up to ten iterations and the temperature to be 1.0 to examine parameter effects.
+We also consider two other models, \gptmini and \deepseekr, to evaluate the impact of model size on performance. \gptmini, a smaller and more efficient version of \gpt, which is designed especially for applications where affordability and lower latency are critical. \deepseekr, recently released (Jan.
+2025), is the cutting-edge LLM model especially designed for reasoning tasks.
+It has 671B parameters and scores 90.8\% on the MMLU benchmark. \review{As a reasoning model, \deepseekr returns both the final model output and intermediate reasoning traces, but, since they are returned separately, we exclusively retrieved the final generated test input and ignored the intermediate reasoning output.
+This strategy allowed us to prevent excessively long reasoning chains from affecting the correctness or structure of the generated regression test cases.}